Apappas97/Covid-19-Data-Exploration-in-SQL/README.md

 # Covid-19 Data Exploration in SQL
-## You also view visulaizations of the data I queried and imported into my [Tableau Dashboard](https://public.tableau.com/app/profile/austin.pappas3389/viz/Covid-19DataAnalysis_16421990791220/GlobalStats "Tableau Dashboard") from this project
+## See visulaizations of the data I queried and imported into my [Tableau Dashboard](https://public.tableau.com/app/profile/austin.pappas3389/viz/Covid-19DataAnalysis_16421990791220/GlobalStats "Tableau Dashboard") from this project as well!

 In this project, I extracted and imported real-time global Covid-19 data containing information on confirmed cases, deaths, and vaccinations into Microsoft SQL Server.